Chris McDuffie

 Chris McDuffie is an American musician.
 A keyboardist, he performed with the Elephant 6 band The Minders and appeared on their 1996 debut EP Come On and Hear.
-McDuffie later became a member of The Apples in Stereo, first appearing on the album Her Wallpaper Reverie in 1999.
+McDuffie later became a member of the pop/rock band The Apples in Stereo, first appearing on the album Her Wallpaper Reverie in 1999.
 He left the band during the production of the 2002 album Velocity of Sound.